 Depending upon your circumstances, there are several types of workers’ compensation benefits you might be entitled to recover.
 First, you may be eligible to recover a portion of the wages that you missed because of not being able to work after your injury.
 You may also be able to recover benefits for your related medical treatment expenses.
 In addition, if a healthcare provider determines that you suffered a permanent injury in your work-related accident, you might be eligible to recover one or more types of permanency benefits.

-If you have suffered a work injury while you were on the job, a knowledgeable California workers’ compensation attorney will be able to determine your eligibility for benefits and can help you anticipate the types and amounts of benefits you should expect to recover.
+If you have suffered a work injury while you were on the job, a knowledgeable Garden Grove workers’ compensation attorney will be able to determine your eligibility for benefits and can help you anticipate the types and amounts of benefits you should expect to recover.